Petroleum Facts

 Our cars run on eons-old remains

-• The 2010 Deepwater Horizon catastrophe is the world’s largest accidental oil spill to date.[5]
+The Deepwater Horizon spill (2010) is one of the largest accidental oil spills in history.[5]

 • Deepwater Horizon Spill